simpleidserver/FaasNet/docs/documentation/eventmesh/pluginwebsocket.md

 Under the `Publish` block, enter the topic name `q1`, write a message and click on the `Send` button.

-The message will be transferred to the EventMesh server and will be displayed in the HTML page.
+The message will be transferred to the EventMesh peer and will be displayed in the HTML page.

 The websocket plugin accepts two types of request.